hauleth/hauleth/content/post/log-all-the-things.md

 <small>* "translated" messages</small>

-However we can set verbosity to all levels.
+We can set verbosity to all levels.
 This may be confusing during the transition period, but we cannot change the behaviour until Elixir 2 (which is not happening any time soon).

 Usage of the new levels is "obvious":